B. S. Abdur Rahman Crescent Institute of Science and Technology: Officers

-Chancellor and Pro-Chancellor
+Chancellor and pro-chancellor

-The Chancellor is a titular head of the Crescent, whose role is largely ceremonial, such as presiding over the convocation.
-When the Chancellor nominates members to bodies, such as Board of Management, they are required to nominate persons who will advance the objectives of the Crescent as outlined in the Memorandum of Association.
+The chancellor is a titular head of the Crescent, whose role is largely ceremonial, such as presiding over the convocation.
+When the chancellor nominates members to bodies, such as board of management, they are required to nominate persons who will advance the objectives of the Crescent as outlined in the memorandum of association.

-The Pro-Chancellor serves as a deputy to the Chancellor and is responsible for carrying out the duties assigned to the Chancellor when the Chancellor is unavailable.
+The pro-chancellor serves as a deputy to the chancellor and is responsible for carrying out the duties assigned to the chancellor when the chancellor is unavailable.

-Vice-Chancellor and Pro-Vice-Chancellor
+Vice-chancellor and pro-vice-chancellor

-The Vice-Chancellor is the Chief Executive Officer of Crescent, who exercise general supervision and control over the affairs of the Institute.
-The Vice-Chancellor is responsible for implementation of decisions made by deliberate bodies, such as the Board of Management, the Academic Council, the Finance Committee and the Planning and Monitoring Board.
+The Vice-Chancellor is the chief executive officer of Crescent, who exercise general supervision and control over the affairs of the Institute.
+The vice-chancellor is responsible for implementation of decisions made by deliberate bodies, such as the board of management, the academic council, the finance committee and the planning and monitoring board.

-Head of the Department
+Head of the department

 These twelve schools together comprise a total of eighteen departments.

-Board of Management
+Board of management

-The Board of Management is the executive council of the Crescent, which makes final decisions on every matter, including academic, administrative, personnel, financial, and developmental matters.
-The Board of Management is composed of Vice Chancellor, Pro-vice-chancellor, two Deans and three teaching staff of Crescent, three eminent academics nominated by Chancellor, one representative nominated by University Grants Commission and a maximum of four members nominated by the sponsoring body.
+The board of management is the executive council of the Crescent, which makes final decisions on every matter, including academic, administrative, personnel, financial, and developmental matters.
+The board of management is composed of vice chancellor, pro-vice-chancellor, two deans and three teaching staff of Crescent, three eminent academics nominated by the chancellor, one representative nominated by University Grants Commission and a maximum of four members nominated by the sponsoring body.